8 Superfoods to Eat After 50

 It could be time to give these little high-calcium curds a permanent place on the weekly menu.
 “Cottage cheese is a great source of whey protein, which helps stimulate muscle protein synthesis,” says Rosenbloom.
 “Athletes know this — after a workout, they often have a shake based on whey protein.
 But instead of doing that, eat cottage cheese."

 It is also high in calcium and vitamin D. “Our bones are like a bank, and after age 35, we start to lose bone density,” Allen says, “so adding calcium and vitamin D to our diet is essential for maintenance.”
 (What else helps bone health?
 Phosphorous, found in nuts, legumes, cereals and grains, and magnesium, in nuts, seeds, legumes and dark green vegetables.)
+And a study out of Penn State University this year added prunes to that list, saying they appear to help prevent and protect from bone loss in postmenopausal women.

 6. Beans and legumes